Public Works Week

-Stormwater System Maintenance – CPW’s Highway and Grounds Division including Jeff Koranda and Bob Trainor, along with Peter Hardy from CPW’s Water/Sewer Division, and others conducted a session including a catch basin cleaning demonstration and information about how beavers can cause problems with drainage.
-Various equipment was set up for display including the Park & Tree Aerial Truck, which Tim Jones demonstrated.
-Tish Hopkins conducted a trivia contest that challenged the students’ knowledge of local issues.
+- Stormwater System Maintenance – CPW’s Highway and Grounds Division including Jeff Koranda, Highway Crew Leader, along with Ken Sherman, Water/Sewer System Maintainer, and others conducted a session including a catch basin cleaning demonstration.
+Various CPW equipment was set up for display.
+Nick Sorrentino, Highway Equipment Operator, showcased his dexterity in using a backhoe.
+Tish Hopkins, Cemetery Supervisor, conducted a trivia contest that challenged the students’ knowledge of local issues.

-Stormwater and Water Quality Overview – CPW’s Engineering Division including Chris Olbrot, Town Engineer along with Associate Engineer Tim Wilson, and Engineers Nate Chin and Stephan Cherduville conducted an educational session at “Junction Park” in West Concord to demonstrate the importance of stormwater management, showing how bio retention works while including some fun activities for the students.
+- Stormwater and Water Quality Overview – CPW’s Engineering Division including Chris Olbrot, Town Engineer along with Associate Engineer Tim Wilson, and Engineers Nate Chin and Stephan Cherduville conducted an educational session at “Junction Park” in West Concord to demonstrate the importance of stormwater management, showing how bio retention works while including some fun activities for the students.

-Hazardous Waste Disposal – CPW’s Administrative Division led by Rod Robison, Environmental Svs.
-Program Administrator, along with Paul Reinhardt and Nancey Carroll entertained the students with an educational skit which pointed out how important reuse is for the environment.
+- Hazardous Waste Disposal – CPW’s Administrative Division led by Rod Robison, Environmental Svs.
+Program Administrator, along with Paul Reinhardt, Management Analyst and Nancey Carroll, Administrative Assistant, entertained the students with an educational skit which pointed out how important reuse is for the environment.
 The students were able to come up with their own innovative ideas in a friendly competition.

-Stormwater Pollution Prevention Videos – Ben Clayman showed students the public service announcements that they created in class, demonstrating how to prevent stormwater pollution.
-There were a number of great videos this year.
+- Stormwater Pollution Prevention Videos – Kathi Tew, Administrative Assistant, showed students the public service announcements that they created in class, demonstrating how to prevent stormwater pollution.
+There were 49 great videos this year.
 The winning video titled "Storm Water Pollution Prevention" was created by Naomi Miller and Kara Lodanier.
 Click Here to View

-- Wastewater Treatment Plant – A tour of the plant was conducted by CPW’s Water & Sewer Division, led by Valerie Doerrer with assistance from Woodard and Curran staff.
+- Wastewater Treatment Plant – A tour of the plant was conducted by CPW’s Water & Sewer Division, led by Valerie Doerrer, Public Works Engineer with assistance from Woodard and Curran staff.
 Alex Wahlstrom, Environmental and Regulatory Coordinator and Melissa Simoncini, Sr. Environmental and Regulatory Coordinator along with summer intern Emma Burleson provided a presentation on water conservation including a lively water relay demonstrating the importance of conserving this valuable resource.

-Best Management Practice for Turf Grass Maintenance, Tree Care, and Winter Storm Response Operations - Dan Rowley, Highway and Grounds Superintendent, Aaron Miklosko, Assistant Highway and Grounds Superintendent, Sean O’Connor, MCA, Park and Tree Specialist (Aerial), Mick Hone, Park and Tree Specialist, and Colin Flynn, Park and Tree Laborer, conducted a session at Keyes Road where the students learned about turf management and performed hands on Ph testing of the soil.
+- Best Management Practices for Turf Grass Maintenance, Tree Care, and Winter Storm Response Operations - Dan Rowley, Highway and Grounds Superintendent, Aaron Miklosko, Assistant Highway and Grounds Superintendent, Sean O’Connor, MCA, Park and Tree Specialist (Aerial), Mick Hone, Park and Tree Specialist, and Colin Flynn, Park and Tree Laborer, conducted a session at Keyes Road where the students learned about turf management and performed hands on pH testing of the soil.
 Information about CPW’s snow fighting procedures and tree program were also discussed.